-The contents of this document are copyright © 2001 Nokia.
+The contents of this document are copyright ©2001 Nokia.
 All rights reserved.
 A license is hereby granted to download and print a copy of this document for personal use only.
 No other license to any other intellectual property rights is granted herein.
 Unless expressly permitted herein, reproduction, transfer, distribution or storage of part or all of the contents in any form without the prior written permission of Nokia is prohibited.

-The content of this document is provided "as it", without warranties of any kind with regard its accuracy or reliability, and specific cally excluding all implied warranties, for example of mechantability, if inters for purpose, tilt and non-infringement.
-In no event shall Nokia be liable for any special, indirect or consequential diamages, or any damages whatsoever resulting from loss of use, data or poff is, arising out of or in connection with the use of the document.
+The content of this document is provided "as is", without warranties of any kind with regards its accuracy or reliability, and specifically excluding all implied warranties, for example of merchantability, fitness for purpose, title and non-infringement.
+In no event shall Nokia be liable for any special, indirect or consequential damages, or any damages whatsoever resulting form loss of use, data or profits, arising out of or in connection with the use of the document.
 Nokia reserves the right to revise the document or withdraw it at any time without prior notice.

-Nokia and Nokia Connecting People are registered trademarks of the Nokia Corporation.
-Nokia product names are cither trademarks or registered trademarks of Nokia.
-Other product and company names mentioned herein may be trademarks of their respective owners.
+Nokia and Nokia Connecting People are registered trademarks of Nokia Corporation.
+Nokia product names are either trademarks or registered trademarks of Nokia.
+Other product and company names mentioned herein may be trademarks or trade names of their respective owners.